CS126SP20/final-project-ashleyeah/DEVELOPMENT.md

 - **4/19/20** Implement basic friction and ball bouncing
     - Applied basics of Box2D features in order to create a ball/table (body, shape, fixture, joint)
-    - Test inplementations by applying arbitrary force which causes ball to move in order to test boundaries and friction
+    - Test implementations by applying arbitrary force which causes ball to move in order to test boundaries and friction
     - [x] Force applied on ball doesn't seem to be enough, may need to adjust velocity force

 - **4/20/20** Refined ball movement and added multiple balls